sandykwl/DocuLensAI/README.md

-# 🧠 DocuLensAI — Intelligent Document Insight through Agentic Collaboration
+# 🧠 DocuLensAI — Intelligent Document Insight through Agentic Collaboration on Cardano Blockchain

 **DocuLensAI** is an **agentic document intelligence system** built using **CrewAI** and integrated with **Masumi’s decentralized payment network** on **Cardano**.
 It allows users to submit any document through a URL and receive AI-powered insights — from extraction to linguistic, structural and risk analysis — executed via coordinated autonomous agents.